Abbasi06/Optimizing-Website-Development-Predictive-Modeling/README.md

 ## Key Insights
 - Significant Predictors: The backlog of orders, team experience, and process change were the most influential variables influencing production output
-- Prodction Trends: When the process changes happened, production increased significantly during second and third quarters of 2002
+- Production Trends: When the process changes happened, production increased significantly during second and third quarters of 2002
 - Subset Model: Trained and developed best subset model using step function
 - Identified Outliers: Using Leverage and student residuals, identified potential outliers in X and Y direction
 - Influential Points: Observations with high DFBETAS, Cook’s Distance and DIFITS were flagged and removed to improve model accuracy